 Some American and Canadian carriers offer devices called femtocells that are designed to boost signals.
 These little accessories plug into your home internet router.
 But they are really limited as far as what they can do for you, especially compared to an actual signal booster from SureCall Canada or other company.
 In fact, signal booster technology has come far enough that femtocells are becoming obsolete.

-4. What Technologies Boost Cell Signal At Home?
+4. What Technologies Improve Cell Signal at Home?

 There are little hacks here and there that people have discovered over the years that can help boost cell signals.
 But far and away the most effective way to boost signal in the home is with cell phone signal booster technology that involves three main components:

 It works like this: The outside antenna locates the signal outside your home, sends it to the amplifier to be boosted, and then the inside antenna broadcasts it inside your home.
 Coaxial cables connect all three of these components together, allowing them to communicate with each other.
 There are many different cell signal boosters on the market with varying prices.
 The price of a booster is mostly based on how many square feet it’s designed to cover.
 The more space, the more the price (usually).